nightcoder95/Logstack/README.md

 2. Go to the SQL Editor in your Supabase dashboard
 3. Copy and paste the contents of `supabase/migrations/001_initial_schema.sql`
 4. Run the SQL script to create the database schema
+5. Copy and paste the contents of `supabase/migrations/002_add_soft_delete.sql`
+6. Run the second SQL script to add soft delete functionality
-5. Go to Settings → API to find your project credentials:
+7. Go to Settings → API to find your project credentials:
    - `Project URL` (your Supabase URL)
    - `anon public` key (your Supabase Anon Key)